 Hearts of Palm Noodle Recipes

 Looking for an easy recipe to make using the Costco Hearts of Palm Spaghetti?
-There is a great recipe available on the Festival website for Hearts of Palm Spaghetti with Sautéed Shrimp.
-These recipes are also on the side of the Festival box sold in Costco:
+These recipes are on the side of the Festival box sold in Costco:

 There are four simple plant based ingredients in the Festival Hearts of Palm Spaghetti at Costco: